turbits/turbits/README.md

 <br/>

-My job description describes me as a systems administrator and technician&nbsp;👨‍💻&nbsp;but I generally spend my days with Docker and an Angular-y stack designing, developing, and testing internal flagship applications.
+My job description describes me as a systems administrator and technician&nbsp;👨‍💻&nbsp;but I generally spend my days with Docker and an Angular-based stack designing, developing, and testing internal flagship applications.
 For personal projects, I prefer to use C# and Unity to make tools and never finish any of my game dev projects 🙈&nbsp;🙉&nbsp;🙊

 <br/>